 - Unlike the well-studied phenomenon of spaghetti breaking under gradual, controlled bending, we have an instant impact stress.
-What is common and what is different in these two situations?
+What is common and what is different between these two cases?
 What is the time lag between initial contact and final rupture?
 What are the time scales for deformation and fracture? - How to measure the mechanical properties of the spaghetti you work with?
 How do these properties vary among different brands? - What are the ultimate criteria for fracture? (stress limits?) - If a spaghetti falls with a random spatial orientation, what is the probability of fracture?
-Is there a way to determine the probability experimentally? - How to measure, control or predict the impact and fracture dynamics? - How to best record the process (with high-speed camera?) - What is the role of the friction between the spaghetti and the floor in case of nonhorizontal orientation at impact?
-Are surface roughnesses relevant? - How hard is a "hard" floor?
+Is there a way to determine the probability experimentally? - How to measure, control or predict the impact and fracture dynamics? - How to best record the process (with high-speed camera?) - What is the role of the friction between the spaghetti and the floor in case of non-horizontal orientation at impact?
+Is the surface roughness relevant? - How hard is a "hard" floor?
 What of its parameters can be controlled? - At what degree the effect is reproducible, if the experiment is repeated under "identical" conditions?